 Tailoring Advice: Strategies and Options for Dealing with Debt

-There are many codes of practice, guidelines, and tried and tested strategies which enhance casework.
-This course will support you in working with clients to develop and implement a strategy and framework for the management of their case in a way which is consistent with the OFT’s Guidance to Debt Management Companies.
+There are many codes of practice, guidelines, and tried and tested strategies which enhance our casework.
+This course will support you in working with clients to develop and implement a strategy and framework for the management of their case.

 Mortgage Arrears: Before Possession Action